Lawyer Call Avatar

 Hindu Adoption & Maintenance Act, 1956

 Hindu Adoption & Maintenance Act, 1956 governs the adoption and maintenance rights of Hindus in India.
-This act only applies to those who are Hindu, converted to Hinduism or those who are Jain, Sikh or Buddhists.
+This act applies to Hindus, Jain, Sikh and Buddhists.

-• A male Hindu of sound mind and not a minor can adopt a child who is only male.
+• An adult male Hindu of sound mind can adopt a child, provided the child is male.

 • A female Hindu can adopt if she is unmarried, divorced or widowed.

-• A child who is a minor, not married and a Hindu can be adopted.
+• A child who is a minor, unmarried and a Hindu can be adopted.

 Juvenile Justice (Care & Protection of Child) Act, 2015